New Ulm, Minnesota: Newspaper

-The Journal is a daily newspaper in New Ulm, with a circulation of 5,248 in 2019.
+The Journal is a daily newspaper in New Ulm with a circulation of 5,248 as of 2019.
 Founded in 1898, it is owned by Ogden Newspapers.

 Radio

-New Ulm is the city of license for KNUJ (860 am), and KNAT (93.1), which broadcasts country music from Mankato.
+New Ulm is the city of license for KNUJ (860 AM), and KNAT (93.1 FM), which broadcasts country music from Mankato.

 Filming location

-New Ulm was the setting and filming location for the 1995 independent film The Toilers and the Wayfarers, and filming location for the 2004 documentary American Beer.
+New Ulm was the setting and filming location for the 1995 independent film The Toilers and the Wayfarers and the filming location for the 2004 documentary American Beer.

 Infrastructure

 Transportation

 Transit service in the city is provided by Hermann Express.

-Highways include U.S. Highway 14, and Minnesota State Highways 15 and 68.
+Highways include U.S. Highway 14 and Minnesota State Highways 15 and 68.

 New Ulm is served by the Union Pacific's line between Wyeville and Rapid City.
 The Minneapolis and St. Louis Railway ran from Winthrop to Otho before being abandoned in the 1970s.

 New Ulm Municipal Airport is a general aviation airport.